-Are your label printers doing everything you need them to do and are your label printers working to their full potential?
+Are your label printers doing everything you need them to do?

 Whenever I have a chance to walk through my customers’ facilities, it’s interesting to see production processes in action.
 While manufacturers take great pride in acquiring new state-of-the-art equipment, it’s also important to support these investments with complementary workflow improvements.

-When I asked her how she’d feel about having the label printer automatically cut each label (card stock) individually, she looked at me and said, “that would be awesome, I could spend those four hours doing something more productive and getting to the rest of my job!”
+When I asked her how she’d feel about having the label printer automatically cut each label (card stock) individually, she looked at me and said, “That would be awesome!
+I could spend those four hours doing something more productive and getting to the rest of my job!”